MECHANICAL ENGINEERING (MEGN)

 Equivalent with CBEN569,CHEN569,MLGN569,MTGN569,

-(I) Investigate fundamentals of fuel-cell operation and electrochemistry from a chemical-thermodynamics and materials- science perspective.
+Equivalent with CBEN569, CHEN569, MLGN569, MTGN569.
+Investigate fundamentals of fuel-cell operation and electrochemistry from a chemical-thermodynamics and materials- science perspective.
 Review types of fuel cells, fuel-processing requirements and approaches, and fuel-cell system integration.
 Examine current topics in fuel-cell science and technology.
 Fabricate and test operational fuel cells in the Colorado Fuel Cell Center.
-3 credit hours.
+This is a graduate version of the undergraduate course MEGN469; students may not take both MEGN469 and MEGN569.

 View Course Learning Outcomes